 This is a wonderful chance to meet your backup doulas if already with a network doula.

-The normal, natural process of labor and birth, and health-care practices that
+The normal, natural process of labor and birth, and health-care practices that support it

 The rights of childbearing woman